tks18/jekyll-strapi/README.md

 ## Install

+This is a Custom Jekyll-strapi gem for Use in Jekyll version > 4.0.
+Since the Official jekyll-strapi gem has not been developed for the past 2 years.
+I Forked it and Made some Changes to Work with Latest Jekyll Versions.

-Add the "jekyll-strapi" gem to your Gemfile:
+Add the following to your Gemfile:
 ```
-gem "jekyll-strapi"
+gem "jekyll-strapi", github:tks18/jekyll-strapi
 ```
 Then add "jekyll-strapi" to your plugins in `_config.yml`:

 ```